Therapy for Twice Exceptional Adults in NYC

 Relationships and the experience of being too much

-Many twice exceptional adults have a long history of feeling like too much—too intense, too sensitive, too opinionated—and have learned to mask or shrink themselves in relationships as a result.
+Many twice exceptional adults have a long history of feeling like too much—too intense, too sensitive, too opinionated—and have learned to mask or shrink themselves as a result.
+For some, that masking was so effective that it delayed recognition of their own neurodivergence by years or decades.
 Therapy offers a place where your full complexity is welcome, and helps you build relationships where you don't have to choose between being authentic and being accepted.
 If relationship patterns are a central concern, attachment-based therapy may also be relevant to your work.

 Twice exceptional therapy FAQ